RedSiege/EyeWitness/README.md

 ./EyeWitness -f urls.txt --web

-./EyeWitness -f urls.xml -t 8 --headless
+./EyeWitness -x urls.xml -t 8 --headless

 ./EyeWitness -f rdp.txt --rdp

-Thanks:
-Thanks to Jason Hill (@jasonhillva) for helping to get the xml parsing working.
-And thanks to the group of guys I work with giving me their thoughts on new features I could add in, ways to optimize the code, and more.

 Call to Action:
 I'd love for EyeWitness to identify more default credentials of various web applications.
 As you find a device which utilizes default credentials, please e-mail me the source code of the index page and the default creds so I can add it in to EyeWitness!